080bct12alex/MCP/mcp basics/how_to_use_mcp.md

 MCP servers can be categorized into two main types: **local servers** and **remote servers**.

-- **Local Servers**: These are servers that run on your local machine.
+- **Local Servers**: These are servers that run on  local machine.
 They provide a controlled, customizable environment for testing and development.
 - **Remote Servers**: These servers are hosted on cloud platforms.
 They are typically more scalable but may involve additional configuration and security considerations.

-Both server types can be used to implement MCP, depending on your project's needs.
+Both server types can be used to implement MCP, depending on  project's needs.

 ### **Examples of Local Servers:**
 1. **File System MCP Server**